lssfau/ExaStencils/Documentation/ExaSlang4.md

 </pre>

 #### Details
 *lower* and *upper* are coordinates of the axis-aligned bounding box surrounding the domain.
-Their dimensionalty must match. **Currently it must also be identical to Knowledge.dimesionality**.
+Their dimensionality must match. **Currently it must also be identical to Knowledge.dimesionality**.

-In case of multiple domains, the boundaries of all (sub-)domains must coincide with the doamin partitioning.
+In case of multiple domains, the boundaries of all (sub-)domains must coincide with the domain partitioning.

 There must be at least one domain named 'global'.
 This domain must include all other domains.

 #### Example